acebot712/the-nothing-app/docs/guidebook/chapter_3.md

 Understanding which type of state you're dealing with helps determine the appropriate management approach.

-## React's Built-in State Management
+## React's Built-in State Managemen

 React provides several mechanisms for managing state: